lelecroc/E-Commerce/README.md

 ## Roadmap

-After the "release" we will implement a "Vuekedex" page and another page where the user can see his/hers favourite items
+After the "release" we will implement a fully working checkout process.

 ## Diary